In this article

 European Union

 EU sanctions are enacted through Council Regulations that have direct effect across all 27 member states.
-All persons and entities within the EU, as well as EU nationals abroad, must comply.
-The scope of obliged entities has been expanding - the EU Anti-Money Laundering Regulation (AMLR), which applies from July 2027, extends AML obligations (including sanctions screening) to new categories including crypto-asset service providers, crowdfunding platforms, and even professional football clubs.
+The EU sanctions list has grown rapidly - over 3,400 new designations since 2022 - and the forthcoming EU Anti-Money Laundering Regulation (AMLR, applying from July 2027) extends obligations to new categories including crypto-asset service providers, crowdfunding platforms, and professional football clubs.

 - Financial institutions - banks, payment service providers, insurance companies, and investment firms.